 At NAFSA's Advocacy Day, speak out for students, scholars, and policies that matter to you!
-Though the format will be 100 percent virtual, your voice will be no less powerful.
-A combination of pre-recorded materials, live online training, and strategizing with policy experts and your peers will give you the tools you need to educate Congress on how policy change would create a more globally engaged and welcoming United States.
+For the first time since the COVID-19 pandemic, advocates for international education will deliver key asks to advance the field in person!
+A combination of on-demand materials, live online training, and in-person strategizing with policy experts and your peers will give you the tools you need to educate a new Congress on how policy change would create a more globally engaged and welcoming United States.

-The March event will be entirely virtual and held over the course of two days.
-March 2 will feature a half-day of training on the issues with our policy experts followed by practice sessions with your peers to rehearse the congressional meetings.
-March 8 will be devoted to the virtual meetings.
-We ask all participants to block off the entire day.
+March 27 will feature a half-day of VIRTUAL training on the issues with our policy experts followed by practice sessions with your peers to rehearse the congressional meetings.
+Participants will arrive in Washington on April 1 for networking, last-minute preparations, and an evening welcome reception featuring recent Advocates of the Year.
+April 2 will be devoted to the congressional meetings on Capitol Hill.
+We ask all participants to block off the entire day to allow for maximum scheduling flexibility.

 Below are answers to other important questions.
 Still have questions?
 Email us!